kavyamanohar/mlphon/README.md

 Finite State Transducers provide a method for performing mathematical operations on ordered collections of context-sensitive rewrite rules such as those commonly used to implement fundamental natural language processing tasks.
 Multiple rules may be composed into a single pass, mega rule, significantly increasing the efficiency of rule-based systems.
 An FST consists of a finite number of states which are linked by transitions labeled with an input/output pair.
 The FST starts out in a designated start state and jumps to different states depending on the input, while producing output according to its transition table.

 In this project we try to develop a phonetic analyser for malayalam script.
 A specific application of transliterating malayalam script to international phonetic alphabet (IPA) is demonstrated.
-Specifically, the system is developed using Stuttgart Finite State Toolkit(SFST) formalism and uses Helsinki Finite-State Technology(HFST) as Toolkit.
+Specifically, the system is developed using Stuttgart Finite State Toolkit(SFST) formalism.

 ### Grapheme Phoneme Correspondence(GPC) System